 Welcome to Occam Investing.

 This site takes a common sense approach to investing, using a simple, unbiased, and evidence-based philosophy.
 Its aim is to help its readers understand the world of investing, and improve their investment decisions.

 I’m a CFA charterholder, currently working for a large asset manager in the UK.
 I’ve chosen to blog anonymously, as my views may conflict with those of my employer.

 Occam’s razor is the principle that the simplest solution is usually the best.
-This is especially true for investing.
+Although the world of investing can be a confusing place, Occam’s razor still holds true here.

 - Based on common sense